Edgar Thomson Steel Works: 19th century

 The merging of these separate business operations into one resulted in the newly formed company owning an interest of nearly $5 million.

-On January 1, 1873, ground work began on the Edgar Thomson Steel Works in Braddock Twp.
+On January 1, 1873, ground work began on the Edgar Thomson Steel Works in Braddock Township.
 It has been estimated that the plant was built for about $1.2 million.
 The mill was built by Alexander Lyman Holley, who found a manager to run the mill, Captain Bill Jones, a Civil War veteran.
 On August 22, 1875, the Edgar Thomson Steel Works' hulking Bessemer converter produced its first heat of liquid steel, destined to become 2,000 steel rails for the Pennsylvania Railroad.
 Within one year of beginning production the mill was able to create 32,228 tons of steel rail.
 The district was known as Bessemer, later incorporated as North Braddock.

 Captain Jones described the steel mill writing, "This is the most powerful rail mill in the country; amongst its notable productions are a 62 lb. rail 120 feet long, rolled in five minutes from the time of drawing the bloom from the furnace and 600 rails 56 lb. per yard rolled in 11 1/2 hours."
 With continual improvements in production the mill was capable of producing 225 tons of steel rails per day.
 By the late 1880s James Gayley took over as manager of the plant.

 In 1892, the workers of the plant took part in one of the most serious strikes in U.S. history.
 The Homestead Strike arose when Henry Clay Frick, an associate and partner of Carnegie, took over while Carnegie traveled to Scotland.
 Frick attempted to cut the wages of the steel workers.
 The steelworkers at the Duquesne and Edgar Thomson Works joined the strike and shut their mills down in sympathy.
 Frick took extreme measures.
 He brought in thousands of strikebreakers.
 When he sent in 300 Pinkerton guards to protect the strikebreakers, a riot broke out, resulting in 10 deaths and thousands of injuries.
 To prevent any further bloodshed, the governor, Robert Pattison, sent two brigades to stop the fighting.
-Carnegie, McCandless and Company recommenced operations with non-union immigrant workers.
+Carnegie, McCandless and Company began operations with non-union immigrant workers.